gumaerc-testorg/7.003-Spring-2022/content/pages/syllabus.md

 ## Acknowledgements

+Dr. Cheung and Dr. Chu were the lab instructors and creators of the lab materials for the course.
+The faculty lecturers for the course were Prof. Thomas Schwartz, Prof. Lindsay Case, and Prof. Hadley Sikes.

-The course instructor wishes to acknowledge the contributions of Dr. Ayce Yesilaltay and Dr. Omer Yilmaz.
+The course instructors wish also to acknowledge the contributions of Dr. Ayce Yesilaltay.